-A practical guide for commercial energy buyers navigating the NEM and WEM
+A practical guide for commercial energy buyers in the NEM and WEM

-The National Electricity Market (NEM) is a wholesale spot market that covers five states on Australia's east coast: New South Wales, Victoria, South Australia, Queensland, and Tasmania.
+The National Electricity Market (NEM) is a wholesale spot market that sets real-time electricity prices across five states on Australia's east coast: New South Wales, Victoria, South Australia, Queensland, and Tasmania.
 Operated by AEMO, it is one of the longest interconnected power systems in the world, stretching over 5,000 kilometres.

 Every five minutes, AEMO's dispatch engine (NEMDE) determines which generators run and at what price.
 Generators submit bids specifying how much capacity they will offer at up to 10 price bands, ranging from the market floor of −$1,000/MWh to the market price cap of $17,500/MWh.
 The dispatch engine stacks bids from cheapest to most expensive until demand is met.
 The price of the last megawatt dispatched sets the spot price for that interval.